Are Altoids vegan?

 Altoids also makes sugar-free Smalls, and sugar-free Arctic Cool Mints and I’ve noticed some other websites claiming these to be vegan.
 But, after you read the rest of this post, you might want to check out our list of vegan mints to find an alternative.
 The list includes mints with vegan sugar, as well as sugar-free options.

 Neither of these Altoids products contains gelatin or sugar.
 But, both products contain two “maybe vegan” ingredients: magnesium stearate, and “natural and artificial flavors.”
+In this case, one of the “maybe vegan” ingredients has been confirmed as not vegan.

 Altoids is owned by animal testers Mars